viawest/infinibox-graphite/README.md

 the data to our data storage server.
 The data storage server is a Linux server running the time series database(TSDB) Graphite.
 While Graphite does provide visualization capabilities, it is ver basic.
 We decided to use Grafana for our data visualization platform.
 Grafana allows for easy customization of dashboards and works across many different TSDBs.

+Infinimetrics is required as part of this solution to provide the workload statistics.
+The InfiniBox and Infinimetrics store workload statitistics a little differently.
+The InfiniBox maintains forever incrementing values for IOPS, throughput, and latency while Infinimetrics stores the actual per second values.
+I preferred getting the actual data from Infinimetrics as opposed to having to derive the data from the difference between two datapoints on the InfiniBox.

 ## Requirements
 * Infinimetrics 3.0.1 and newer